EnvisionDoc/offline_data_en/data_ide/creating_workflow_periodic.md

-# Creating a periodic workflow
+# Creating a periodic workflow from scratch

 How to create a periodic workflow that is run automatically based on the scheduling parameters.